w3c/wot/proposals/privacy.md

 This document summarizes the proposed changes so that they can be reviewed in joint meetings between the WoT WG and the Privacy IG.

-We will focus on the TD specification, as we are currently discussing making the Architecture document informative.
-Therefore we propose consolidating the privacy and security considerations (and new normative statements) into a single normative specification, the *Web of Things (WoT) Thing Description*.
+We propose consolidating the privacy and security considerations (and new normative statements) into a single normative specification, the *Web of Things (WoT) Thing Description*.
 Changes to the TD specification will include changes to existing assertions and normative content and new assertions in a new normative "Privacy Mitigations" section.